 War of the Three Henrys

-Upon the death of François, Duke of Anjou, in 1584, Henry of Navarre became heir to the throne of France.
+Upon the death of François, Duke of Anjou, in 1584, Henry became heir to the throne of France.
 He was opposed by the Holy League, made up of Catholic aristocrats, and Pope Clement VIII, who excommunicated the French heir from the church.
-The situation brought about the War of the Three Henrys, pitting Henry of Navarre against King Henry III of France and the staunchly Catholic Henry, Duke of Guise.
+The situation brought about the War of the Three Henrys, pitting Henry against King Henry III of France and the staunchly Catholic Henry, Duke of Guise.

 Henry of Navarre acted boldly, defeating the army of Henry III in the crucial Battle of Coutras on Oct 20, 1587.
 Eventually, Spanish interference with French succession prompted Henry III to join forces with Henry of Navarre to take control of Paris and the French countryside.
 Henry III was stabbed on August 1, 1589, and died the next day after declaring Henry of Navarre his successor.